VIDT-DAO/staking/README.md

 It's possible to cap the deposit for a specific token using the `cap` method.
 This method takes 4 parameters;
 `referenceToken`, `referenceAmount`, `cappedToken`, `cappedAmount`.

-Tokens that are capped, can't be used as reference.

 Example; if the reference amount is `10000` of token FOO, and the capped amount is `500000` of token BAR, then users can deposit max `5 BAR` per `1 FOO`.